douglasteeple/FollowMeDNN/README.md

 </table>
 </p>

-## Model
+## Step 7 - Model Accuracy

 The model is submitted in hdf5 format (.h5) in the git repository.
+The model notebook `model_training.ipynb` is also avalable in the git repository.

 The neural network obtained an accuracy greater than or equal to 40% (0.40) using the Intersection over Union (IoU) metric.